AyeshaAmjad0828/CV-MatchingFaces/README.md

 # CV-MatchingFaces
- A code to match faces in images having tilted faces using interest points.
+ A code to match faces in images using template matching approach.